LitiumAB/Education/Developer Education/Tasks/Litium app/README.md

 1. In the controller in your app you created the rating endpoint on URL <https://bookrating.localtest.me:5050/api/ratings/rating/{id}>.
 Use the methods `GetAsync` and then call `ReadAsStringAsync` on the response to get a rating.

 1. A finished example is avaliable in the [_Resources_-folder](Resources/AuthorServiceRatingsDecorator.cs).

+## Try it out

+1. Build and run your Litium application `with ctrl+F5`

+1. Build and run your App with `ctrl+F5`

+1. Check that you still get ratings on your books and that these ratings are coming from the app